gfoust/comp4750-game-2048-csharp/notes.md

 ## Detect when game is won
 - Add game_over(bool) signal to board
 - Add `goal_reached` function
-  + Export a goal variable for goal
+  + Export a goal variable for goal (what power we have to reach to win)
+  + Check to see if any tile has reached goal
-- Add branch to end of `_on_tile_move_done` to emit signal when goal reached
+- Add branch to end of `onTileMoveFinished` to emit signal when goal reached
-  + Point out that listening will remain false
+  + Point out that `busy` will remain true

 ## Add game over logic
 - Add script to game